BrendonsDad/startup/notes.md

 The string object has several interesting functions associated with it.
 Here are someof the commonly used ones.

 ** See stringFunctions.jsx**

+# JavaScript arrow function

+Becuase functions are first order objects in JavaScript they can be declared anywhere and passed as parameters.
+This results in code with lots of anonymous functions cluttering things up.
+To make the code more compact the arrow syntax was created.
+This syntax replaces the need for the function keyword with the symbos => placed after the parameter declaration.
+The enclosing curly braces are also optional.

+**See